Homes and buildings always need to be built, repaired, or maintained.

 1. A strong brand identity tells your company story.

-Brand identity is the visible elements of a brand, including color, design, and a brand's logo.
-It's the manner in which a corporation, company, or business presents itself to the public and distinguishes the business in the mind of consumers.
-Put simply: it's what you, customers, and prospective customers can see.
+Brand identity is the brand’s visible elements, including color, design, and a brand’s logo.
+It’s what you, customers, and prospective customers can see.

 According to The Branding Journal,